Wookiee Defenders – Battleforce Guide (Legion 2.6)

 Battleforce Special Rules

-Despite the sparse text in this bit compared to its droid counter, there is actually quite a bit to unpack here.
+Despite the sparse text in this bit compared to Experimental Droids (which released at the same time), there is actually quite a bit to unpack here.

 Second, Wookiee Warriors (Noble Fighters, that’s the melee one) count as corps for the purposes of army building and battle cards.
-Basically this means you can use melee Wookiees to fill out your corps slots.
-You can also use them as a hostage carrier on hostage exchange, since they count as a corps for battle cards.
-This will inherently make nearly any Wookiee Defenders great at hostage.
-Not only is your hostage unit likely to be substantially beefier than your opponent’s, it also benefits from the next special rule quite a bit…
+Basically, this means you can use melee Wookiees to fill out your corps slots.
+They will also count as corps for the purposes of battle cards which in Legion 2.6 has two sort-of-niche-but-still-true effects:

 Force Organization and Unit Roster